Picoflares in the Quiet Solar Corona: Solar Orbiter Observations Halfway to the Sun: First Observations and Measurements of EUV Campfires

 \subsection{Observational Setup and Data Acquisition}

 We build upon the initial discovery and catalog of solar "campfires" by \citet{Berghmans2021}.
 These flare-like events, detected by the High-Resolution Imager (\hrieuv) on Solar Orbiter, were previously characterized by their geometrical properties and basic thermodynamic parameters (emission measure, temperature, length, width).
 The goal of this study is a comprehensive, detailed analysis of their thermal energy.
-The analysis uses the same set of observations from May 30, 2020, during deep solar minimum: a sequence of 50 calibrated images in the 174~\AA{} passband from 14:54:00 to 14:58:05 UT at a 3-5 second cadence.
+The analysis uses the same set of observations from May 30, 2020, during deep solar minimum: a sequence of 50 calibrated images in the 174~\AA{} passband from 14:54:00 to 14:58:05 UT at a 5 second cadence.

 The \hrieuv telescope, with its $2048 \times 2048$ pixel array, imaged a $17\arcmin \times 17\arcmin$ quiet Sun region.
-At Solar Orbiter's perihelion (0.556 AU), the two-pixel angular resolution is 1 arcsecond, corresponding to a spatial footprint of 198 km on the Sun.
+At Solar Orbiter's perihelion (0.556 AU), the two-pixel angular resolution of 1 arcsecond corresponds to a spatial footprint of 198 km on the Sun.
 This represents a significant improvement over previous 1 AU observations, enabling detection of previously unresolved small-scale events.
-Future observations from closer perihelia (0.3 AU) will further improve the spatial resolution to approximately 1 km, approaching the fundamental scales of current sheets in the corona.
+Future observations from closer perihelia (0.3 AU) will further improve the spatial resolution to approximately 100 km, advancing toward fundamental scales of coronal structures.

 During these observations, Solar Orbiter was positioned $31.5^\circ$ west of Earth, enabling stereoscopic determination of event heights and vertical extents through triangulation with SDO/AIA \citep{Zhukov2021}.